 Sunday afternoon, February 21.
 I gaze at the tangle of bare, winter time branches crisscrossing each other above my driveway.
 Maple tree and white mulberry limbs snarl together like two balls of yarn after a kitten’s playful antics.
 I hope the trees do not put out leaves too soon because I’m afraid this pseudo spring weather won’t last.

-The hyacinth 005by the front door is encouraged by warm days and bravely opens to a pale, winter sun.
+The hyacinth by the front door is encouraged by warm days and bravely opens to a pale, winter sun.
 By the mailbox, an optimistic Jonquil blooms.
 The birds, however, have not started building nests and I’m thinking they probably know more about winter and spring than do the flowers.

 In case you are in the mood for spring reading, And Then It’s Spring by Julie Fogliano and Erin E. Stead is a children’s book with lovely illustrations.